-At Hugh James our expert personal injury compensation claim solicitors, based in Cardiff and London, make it simple and straightforward for you to enquire about making a claim.
-We offer free, no obligation, advice whilst investigating your compensation claim and can arrange free home visits across England, South Wales, Mid Wales and North Wales depending on circumstance.
+At Hugh James our expert solicitors, based in Cardiff and London, make it simple and straightforward for you to enquire about making a claim.
+We offer free, no obligation, advice whilst investigating you circumstances and can arrange free home visits across England, South Wales, Mid Wales and North Wales.

-The Hugh James Personal Injury experts are ranked top in Wales by the Chambers & Partners and Legal 500 independent legal guides.
-Our lawyers are highly experienced in this area of law, providing a wide range of specialist advice.
-See our list of illness and injury services below.
+Our lawyers are ranked top by the Chambers & Partners and Legal 500 independent legal guides in this area of law.
+We are highly experienced and provide a wide range of specialist services and advice.
+See our list of services below.

 We can offer: